aglavic/genx/genx/README.txt

 =============
  * Add a new modeling option to spec_inhom model that allows automatic generation of neutron super-mirror structures from user defined Stack parameters.
+ * Captuer model errors during fit that did not occure on first evaluation.

 Changes 3.5.1
 =============